 Introduction

-If you are unsure how to write a Windows 10/11 ISO to a USB flash drive, this guide will show you how to use the Microsoft MCT to create one.
-It can also be used to create an installer that works on “unsupported” PCs (1).
-This guide focuses on making a bootable USB drive, which is the most common method as most computers no longer include an optical drive.
+If you are unsure how to write a Windows 10/11 ISO to a USB flash drive, this guide shows how to use the Microsoft Media Creation Tool (MCT).
+This focuses on making a bootable USB drive, the most common method as most PCs no longer include optical drives.

-If you buy the flash drive on Amazon and it has issues out of the box, it is probably counterfeit - get rid of it and buy another one in person.
-If the drive is NOT directly sold by Amazon and came from a 3rd party reseller (even FBA), test it with H2TestW FIRST!
+If a drive bought on Amazon has issues out of the box, it is likely counterfeit.
+If it was sold by a third party (even via FBA), test it with H2TestW FIRST!

-- Minimum CPU floor: SSE 4.2, PopCnt support (Population Count).
+- CPU: Must support SSE 4.2 and PopCnt (Population Count).

 What you need